 This year, consumers have been crammed, throttled, spammed and generally flim-flammed in a variety of ways by companies selling everything from dog food, to energy drinks to phone service.
 Here’s TINA.org’s list of 12 companies that we think deserve coal in their holiday stockings.
 (Click on company names to read more)

-Not only did it pay out $105 million to settle charges of cramming this year but it is also facing federal allegations that it deliberately reduced the data speeds of millions of smartphone customers with unlimited data plans — also known as throttling.
+Not only did it pay out $105 million to settle charges of The practice of charging customers for cell phone services that they did not request or approve. this year but it is also facing federal allegations that it deliberately reduced the data speeds of millions of smartphone customers with unlimited data plans — also known as throttling.

 America’s bank is repaying customers more than $700 million for fraudulently billing 1.9 million of them for credit card protection products consumers didn’t authorize or, in some cases, even receive.
 The only protection the bank was providing was for its bottom line.